kamenoseiji/Shachiku/README.md

 # Shachiku
-Shachiku scripts prepared for reporting work-at-home log to Nut-ional Astrological Obsession of Japan
+Shachiku scripts prepared for reporting work-at-home log to NAOJ.